 Food and Drink in the Portland Region

 Half the reason to visit the Portland Region is its food.
-Share the love of local cuisine with a restaurant gift certificate from the likes of James Beard Award-winning chefs to Latinx food carts at Portland Mercado.
-The Chef’s Table gift card is redeemable at more than 16 locations.
-Oregon’s third-wave coffee movement is a renaissance of sourcing and roasting methods, with the Portland Region on centerstage; give your loved ones a morning boost with beans from local roasters like Dapper & Wise Coffee Roasters in Hillsboro, Stumptown Coffee Roasters, Coava Coffee, Nossa Familia Coffee, Deadstock Coffee, Prince Coffee or Thornton Family, among others.
-If tea’s more their scene, you’ll find no shortage of bags or gift cards at the tea rooms of the Portland Region, including Steven Smith Teamaker, Stash Tea, Mamancy Tea Co. and Tea Chai Té.
+Share the love of local cuisine with a restaurant gift certificate for a meal crafted by any one of the Portland area’s James Beard Award-winning chefs.
+A gift certificate to Sherwood’s Our Table Cooperative is a perfect for someone craving family dinner of happy hour with the girls.
+Oregon’s third-wave coffee movement is a renaissance of sourcing and roasting methods, with the Portland Region on centerstage; give your loved ones a morning boost with beans from local roasters like Dapper & Wise Coffee Roasters in Hillsboro, Happy Rock Coffee Roasters in Gladstone, Stumptown Coffee Roasters, Coava Coffee, Nossa Familia Coffee, Deadstock Coffee, Prince Coffee or Thornton Family, among others.
+If tea’s more their scene, you’ll find no shortage of bags or gift cards at the tea rooms of the Portland Region, including Steven Smith Teamaker, Emporer Georgiou’s Tea Room, Mamancy Tea Co. and Tea Chai Té.
 Iconic tastemakers like Salt & Straw are getting creative with special merch for the holidays, including a waffle-cone-scented candle.
+And if you’re looking for a gift for a loved one with a sweet tooth, check out the festive and fanciful creations of Enchante Chocolatier in Milwaukie, while the baker in your life will love a gift from Bob’s Red Mill.

 For those that love happy hour, select from the region’s many craft distilleries, breweries and wineries.
 Distillery Row features nine buzzworthy distilleries, from premade cocktails at Straightaway to botanical gins at women-run Freeland Spirits to honey-scented quince liqueur at Stone Barn Brandyworks.
 You can also book a tasting at Abbey Creek Vineyard & Winery’s The Crick PDX and enjoy a flight from wine from local winemaker Bertony Faustin, Oregon’s first Black winemaker.

 The complex wines of the Tualatin Valley and Portland urban wineries also make for great presents (and to holiday meals).
-Close in to Portland, book a tasting appointment at the Abbey Creek Winery tasting room in North Plains.
-For the best Oregon deals on wine bottles, check out The Giving Season through December 31, 2021.
+Close by Portland, book a tasting appointment at the Abbey Creek Winery tasting room in North Plains, or check out the estate-grown vintages of King’s Raven Winery in Oregon City, part of the Mt.
+Hood Territory Wine Trail.

 Experiences in the Portland Region

-In another not-so-normal year, the Portland Region’s attractions and hotels struggled to stay afloat.
-Here’s your chance to help them sustain while enriching a loved one’s life, too.
+The Portland Region’s many attractions are a way to enrich your friends’, family and loved ones’ lives with a memory that they’ll cherish long after the eggnog is gone.
 For the arts lover, purchase a membership to the Portland Art Museum, Oregon Museum of Science and Industry (OMSI) or Rice Northwest Museum of Rocks and Minerals; or let them unleash their inner craftsperson at DIY Bar, Roosevelt’s Terrariums and Live Laugh Love Art, among others.
-Families will love memberships to the Oregon Zoo, Portland Children’s Museum and World Forestry Center or an exclusive facility rental at the End of the Oregon Trail Interpretive Center.
-Those who miss the theater will appreciate season passes or tickets with Portland’5 Centers for the Arts, Portland Center Stage at the Armory and Third Rail Repertory Theatre.
+An artist-quality paint-by-numbers kits from Milwaukie’s elle crée make great stocking stuffers.
+Families will love memberships to the Oregon Zoo, Oregon Rail Heritage Center and World Forestry Center or an exclusive facility rental at the End of the Oregon Trail Interpretive Center.
+Those who live for the theater will appreciate season passes or tickets with Portland’5 Centers for the Arts, Portland Center Stage at the Armory, Third Rail Repertory Theatre, Lakewood Center for the Arts and Clackamas Repertory Theatre.
 Broadway Rose Theatre Company and Bag&Baggage Productions are both award-winning, professional theater companies in the Tualatin Valley worth checking out as well.

 Sometimes it’s easier to explore with an expert – and this region has a lot of them.
 Consider ordering a gift certificate with one of the Portland Region’s many esteemed guides, from foodie experiences with Forktown, to waterfall adventures with America’s Hub World Tours and wine country with Evergreen Escapes, to coastal sightseeing with Sea to Summit and sustainably minded trips with Eco Tours of Oregon.
-Support a local fishing guide with a gift card to Water Time Outfitters, based in Oregon City, or book a custom luxury experience with Portland-based First Nature Tours to take your group hiking, kayaking or cycling with the ease of an expert-led trip.
+For the tea lover in your life, offer a unique tea ceremony from Cloud Pine Tea + Culture.
+Fishing enthusiasts are sure to love the gift of a guided trip with Water Time Outfitters, based in Oregon City, while outdoor lovers will be thrilled by a custom luxury experience with Portland-based First Nature Tours‘ expert-led hiking, kayaking or cycling trip.
 On the water, tour the city on the luxury yacht of Portland Spirit or paddle to Willamette Falls with eNRG Kayaking.
 You can even take to the skies with Envi Adventures, Oregon Helicopters and Hillsboro Aviation.
 Most companies offer private tours.

 Hotels in the Portland Region

 Of course, there’s nothing like the gift of travel – and a good night’s rest.
-Give the gift of future travel with a gift certificate to a local hotel.
 The Portland Region is home to thousands of incredible places to rest your head after a day of adventures, from hip new hotels in the heart of the city like Hotel Zags and Hi-Lo Hotel to scenic waterfront spots like Lakeshore Inn and Kimpton RiverPlace.
 Foodies find little reason to leave the hotel at The Nines, home of Chef Gregory Gourdet’s Departure, and Jupiter NEXT with Hey Love.
 History buffs will be wowed by chic classics like Heathman Hotel, The Sentinel and The Benson.
 The region is also home to four historic properties renovated into cozy hotels by McMenamins that include a former elementary school in Northeast Portland and a transformed masonic lodge in Forest Grove.

-In the Tualatin Valley, a number of well-known properties have opened recently, including Hyatt House Portland Beaverton, Home2 Suites by Hilton Portland Hillsboro, Element by Marriott Portland Beaverton, AC Hotel by Marriott Portland Beaverton and Hampton Inn Sherwood – all just minutes from wine country.
+In the Tualatin Valley, there are a number of well-known properties to explore, including Hyatt House Portland Beaverton, Home2 Suites by Hilton Portland Hillsboro, Element by Marriott Portland Beaverton, AC Hotel by Marriott Portland Beaverton and Hampton Inn Sherwood – all just minutes from wine country.
 Shoppers will be comfortably close to malls at Embassy Suites by Hilton Portland Washington Square, The Grand Hotel at Bridgeport and Monarch Hotel near Clackamas Town Center.
 Find great hotel deals in Oregon at Expedia and TualatinValley.org.